 Competency-based education moves beyond a one-size-fits-all model and seeks to personalize education for all students.
 While nearly every state dictates some level of baseline graduation requirements, many of the states that we reviewed balance this with considerable local flexibility in determining what students know and how they’ll demonstrate it in relation to graduation requirements.

-• Colorado gives local districts a wide variety of methods by which students can demonstrate mastery of content-level standards so long as they align with postsecondary admissions standards.
+- Colorado gives local districts a wide variety of methods by which students can demonstrate mastery of content-level standards and encourages districts to benchmark programs of study to postsecondary admissions standards.

 Grounding graduation requirements in competency-based practices represents one key way that states can enable innovative local high school transformation.
 Making sure that graduation requirements are thought of more expansively, independent of seat time, and giving increased flexibility for local districts to determine when, where and how they can be met can create the space for schools and districts to transform the high school experience.